apple/swift-async-algorithms/Evolution/NNNN-broadcast.md

 }
 ```

-This comes with another issue though: if two consumers materialise, the output of the stream becomes split between them:
+This comes with another issue though: when two consumers materialise, the output of the stream becomes split between them:

 ```swift
 let consumer1 = Task {